Datavault-UK/automate-dv-docs/docs/tutorial/tut_t_links.md

 #### Source table

 The first piece of metadata we need is the source table.
 For transactional links this can sometimes be a little trickier than other table types.
-We need particular columns to model the transaction or event which has occured in the relationship between the hubs we are referencing, and therefore may need to create a staging layer specifically for the purposes of feeding the transactional link.
+We need particular columns to model the transaction or event which has occurred in the relationship between the hubs we are referencing, and so **sometimes** may need to create a staging layer specifically for the purposes of feeding the transactional link.

 For this step, ensure you have the following columns present in the source table: